 Each student meets individually with her/his Career Services advisor to discuss career planning goals and develop effective job and clerkship search strategies.
 Career Services hosts on-campus recruiting in both the fall and spring semesters in addition to maintaining a database of employers who wish to have students contact them directly.
 The team is available to help students navigate the general interview and judicial clerkship application processes.

-To prepare students for transition from an academic to a work environment, Career Services designs and delivers workshops and special programs with students’ needs in mind starting with a first-year course, Foundations for Professional Success.
-In Foundations, students prepare effective résumés and cover letters, learn successful interviewing techniques, engage effective job search strategies, and consider effective professionalism practices as law students and future attorneys.
+To prepare students for transition from an academic to a work environment, Career Services designs and delivers workshops and special programs with students’ needs in mind starting with a first-year course taught in conjunction with the Office of Academic and Bar Success, Academic Skills.
+In Academic Skills, students prepare effective résumés and cover letters, learn successful interviewing techniques, engage effective job search strategies, and consider effective professionalism practices as law students and future attorneys.

 An ongoing Career Series and other special panels and programs bring to campus attorneys, judges, and members of the community to discuss different practice areas.
 Career Services also supports an annual summer Judicial Observation and Experience (JOE) Program and assists students in developing mentors in the legal community.

 Available to students and alumni in the Career Services’ library and online, the department offers publications and materials covering a wide variety of career-related topics, including career planning, job search, résumé preparation, interview skills, legal practice areas and alternatives, and law firm practice and management.
 The staff works directly with students to navigate the online resources available, including CORE powered by 12Twenty, and a wide variety of other employment databases.